dlip/envy.sh/README.md

 ## Variable Precedence

-- Variables are processed top to bottom and lower varibles will overrite previous ones
+- Variables are processed from top to bottom and lower variables will overwrite previous ones
 - Includes will be evaluated in the line they are written.
 If you have a shared common.env you can include it at the top of your file so following variables can override its values
-- Output will be sorted alphabetically at the end after the above evaluations for consistency
+- Lines are sorted alphabetically before the output is written for consistency

 ## Changelog